Mutation of Property: Process, Documents & Importance

 • Financially, it may cause issues in paying property tax, selling the property, or applying for loans.

 Also, not having a valid mutation certificate of property can make legal inheritance or dispute resolution more complicated.
+This shows the importance of mutation after property transfer.

 To Wrap Up